Some people can plan a meal for every night of the week (EVERY WEEK), with bulk meals and freezer meals and all that. Me — no.

 Once the spread is smooth and buttery in texture, spoon it into a little storage container, melt a little more butter, and pour it over the top so it forms a thin, protective layer.
 It's ready to use as soon as it's chilled through.

 7. Broth the bones.

 Put the bones back in the stock pot, cover them with water, and broth them for 6-12 hours.
-You can do this either on the stovetop with just enough heat to bring about the gentlest of simmers; or in the oven overnight at 190 degrees F. Why do I not mention the crock pot?
+You can do this either on the stovetop with just enough heat to bring about the gentlest of simmers, or in the oven overnight at 190 degrees F. Why do I not mention the crock pot?
 Because it's too damn small, that's why.

 After the broth has simmered for many hours, get ready to strain it.
 Place a colander inside a large bowl.
-Get a cheese cloth (or better yet, a flatfold diaper with birdseye weave by Gerber, which makes a terrible diaper but is a fantastic kitchen cloth).
+Get a cheese cloth (or better yet, a flatfold diaper with birdseye weave by Gerber, which is a terrible diaper but a fantastic kitchen cloth).
 Wet the cloth through, wring it out, lay it in the colander as a filter, pour the broth through, discard the bones, transfer the broth to a storage container, and put it in the fridge.

 If you're the broth-drinking type (many nutrients! great for your joints!), you know what to do next.
 If not, you can use the broth in a recipe later, or make a soup of it.

 If you spend your afternoon doing all this, you'll end up with a full belly, some gravy or something ready to go, a tub of chicken chunks, some pâté, and many quarts of bone broth.
 That means you'll be ready to make a lot of tasty meals the next few days.
 Cook a recipe, prepare a soup, make a tray of appetizers, or throw together a pile of food when you're not sure what to eat.